pranavi-code/intern/README.md

 └── Add container -> Tomcat 9.x remote
 └── Credentials: Username: admin, Password: 1234
 ── Tomcat URL: https://localhost:8085/
-└── Apply and Save

-└── Step 5: Create Pipeline View for MavenWeb
-├── Click "+" beside "All" on the dashboard
+└── Apply and Save└── Step 5: Create Pipeline View for MavenWeb ├── Click "+" beside "All" on the dashboard
 ├── Enter name: MavenWeb_Pipeline
 ├── Select "Build pipeline view"
 └── Pipeline Flow:
 ├── Layout: Based on upstream/downstream relationship
 ├── Initial job: MavenWeb_Build
-└── Apply and Save

-└── Step 6: Run the Pipeline and Check Output
-├── Click on the trigger “RUN” to run the pipeline
+└── Apply and Save└── Step 6: Run the Pipeline and Check Output ├── Click on the trigger “RUN” to run the pipeline
 Note:
 1. After Click on Run -> click on the small black box to open the console to check if the build is success
 2. Now we see all the build has  success if it appears in green color

 extended email